FrBosquet/100-days-of-code/r1-log.md

 ### R1D26
 I added a custom background, icon and date for each post.
 Now post are ordered cronologically by a timestamp, so the nextProp and prevPost are calculated dinamically. https://github.com/FrBosquet/franpress/commit/9a478da0023b6f6fb63ebe79ff2bb92b1d815cc4

+### R1D27
+I studied about tensorflow and machinelearning.
+I wrote in the blog